maximecb/uvm/README.md

 - `/vm` : The implementation of the UVM virtual machine itself
   - [`/vm/examples/*`](vm/examples): Example assembly programs that can be run by UVM
-- `/ncc`: An implementation of a toy C compiler that outputs UVM assembly
+- `/uvclang`: A C/C++ compiler that outputs UVM assembly, using clang as a front end
-  - [`/ncc/README.md`](ncc/README.md): documentation for the NCC compiler.
+  - [`/uvclang/README.md`](uvclang/README.md): documentation for the uvclang compiler
-  - [`/ncc/examples/*`](ncc/examples): Example C source files that can be compiled by NCC
+  - [`/uvclang/examples/*`](uvclang/examples): Example C source files that can be compiled by uvclang
 - `/spec`: A system to document and automatically export bindings for UVM system calls and constants.
   - `/spec/syscalls.json`: Declarative list of system calls exposed by UVM.
 - `/docs`: Markdown documentation for UVM
   - [`/docs/syscalls.md`](docs/syscalls.md): List of system calls and constants accessible to UVM programs

-The `ncc` compiler is, at the time of this writing, incomplete in that it lacks some C features and the error messages need improvement.
-This compiler was implemented to serve as an example of how to write a compiler that targets UVM, and to write some library code to be used by other programs.
-Over time, the `ncc` compiler will be improved.
-Despite its limitations, it is still usable to write small programs.
-Contributions to it are welcome.
+The `uvclang` compiler drives clang to lower C/C++ to LLVM IR and then compiles that IR to UVM assembly.
+Because clang handles parsing, it supports the full C/C++ language; the work in progress is in the LLVM IR to UVM back end, which does not yet cover every construct clang can emit.
+It is already usable to write real programs, and ships with a set of UVM bindings and standard-library headers.
+Contributions are welcome.

 The `spec` directory contains JSON files that represent a declarative list of system calls, constants and the permission system that UVM exposes to programs running on it.
 This is helpful for documentation purposes, or if you want to build a compiler that targets UVM.
-The directory also contains code that automatically generates [markdown documentation](docs/syscalls.md), Rust constants and [C definitions](ncc/include/uvm/syscalls.h) for system calls.
+The directory also contains code that automatically generates [markdown documentation](docs/syscalls.md), Rust constants and [C definitions](uvclang/include/uvm/syscalls.h) for system calls.

 ## Open Source License

-The code for UVM, NCC and associated tools is shared under the [Apache-2.0 license](https://github.com/maximecb/uvm/blob/main/LICENSE).
+The code for UVM, uvclang and associated tools is shared under the [Apache-2.0 license](https://github.com/maximecb/uvm/blob/main/LICENSE).

-The examples under the `vm/examples` and `ncc/examples` directories are shared under the [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/) license.
+The examples under the `vm/examples` and `uvclang/examples` directories are shared under the [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/) license.

 ## Contributing